SWIFTSIM/swiftsimio/docs/source/masking/index.rst

 ^^^^^^^

-In this example we will use the :obj:`swiftsimio.masks.SWIFTMask` object to load the bottom left 'half' corner of the box.
+In this example we will use the :obj:`swiftsimio.masks.SWIFTMask` object to load the the octant of the box closes to the origin.

 .. code-block:: python